ran-isenberg/aws-lambda-handler-cookbook/README.md

 This handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.
 It will cover issues such as:
 1. Logging
-2. Tracing
+2. Observability: Monitoring and Tracing
-3. Business KPI Metrics
+3. Observability: Business KPI Metrics
 4. Input validation
 5. Features flags & dynamic configuration
 6. Environment variables.